 4.3.2 4-5 Myr

-As the hot, young starburst ages to 4-5 Myr, stellar wind lines dominate the emission in the wavelength region from 1200 to 2000 ÅUV carbon and oxygen emission lines (Schaerer 2000).
+As the hot, young starburst ages to 4-5 Myr, stellar wind lines (e.g. C IV λ1550 and Si IV λ1400) dominate the emission in the wavelength region from 1200 to 2000 Å. These also include UV carbon and oxygen emission lines (Schaerer 2000).
 Generally, the optical and IR region lack features from the stellar atmospheres but the UV emission lines tend to remain strong.
 In our simulations of the Padova instantaneous track, the UV emission lines decrease on the order of 0.5-1 dex from 4-6 Myr (Figure 6a).
 The optical, IR, and IR fine structure line emission (for the same SFH) decrease on the order of 1.0-1.5 dex (Figures 6 b and c).
 The Padova and Geneva continuous, however, tracks do not show much difference between bands of emission lines through age.

 Since they measure the ratio of the young, ionizing over the old, non-ionizing stellar population, the equivalent widths of many of the strong hydrogen recombination lines like Hα, Hβ, or Brγ can be used as age indicators.
 Our simulations fit this trend since our Hα and Hβ emission decreases about an order of magnitude with both instantaneous evolution tracks (Figure 6b).
 The effect of age is much more pronounced with the Padova instantaneous evolution track than with the Geneva.